822kea/Cracking_WiFi_Using_Aircrack-NG_Series/README.md

 The following tools and technologies are used throughout this series:

-Aircrack-ng Suite, Airodump-ng, Airdecap-ng, Aircrack-ng, Wireshark, Linux OS
+Aircrack-ng Suite

+Linux OS (I'm using Linux Mint)

+Wireshark